 Austria has plenty of Christmas markets.
-But the most famous is probably on Vienna’s Rathausplatz, the square in front of the town hall.
+But the most famous is probably on Vienna’s Rathausplatz: the square in front of the town hall.
 This Christkindlmarkt is the centrepiece of the Viennese Christmas experience…

-- Vienna’s most renowned Christmas market
+- Vienna’s main Christmas market

-- Adjacent park has its own Advent surprises and lights
+- Adjacent park has Advent displays

 - Includes the Tree of Hearts